Tools > Screen Tracking

 How does screen tracking work?

-Screen tracking also presents the opportunity to study the real user experience within platforms’ native environments, accompanied by all interactive elements as they appear on the screen.
-Furthermore, the method facilitates access to closed and visually-driven platforms, where traditional data collection methods fail.
-The data collected is not just text; it is pictures, reels, and ads that provide context for qualitative and quantitative analyses or mixed methods.
+As a tool, screen tracking allows researchers to capture personalised, curated social media feeds that are shaped by the black box algorithms of platforms.
+Looking at these feeds through the eyes of the respondent is a reliable way to understand how platforms function and study the real user experience within native environments.
+Furthermore, the method facilitates access to closed and visually-driven platforms where traditional data collection methods fail.
+The data collected is not just text; it is pictures, reels, and ads that provide context for qualitative, quantitative, or mixed-methods analyses.

-What research can screen tracking support?
+What research does screen tracking support?

 Screen tracking has been used by ADM+S and affiliated projects, some of which are described as case studies on the Ad Observatory page.
 The method has been used to explore the kinds of gambling and alcohol advertisements young people are exposed to and assess the content of ads during elections.
 The app can also be leveraged to understand how misinformation can be visually spread through recommendation algorithms, what trends are popular within online communities, and monitor platforms’ policy compliance in terms of content moderation.